 Researchers define trauma “as a perception of ‘actual or threatened injury or death to the mother or her baby,’” though others argue that it should actually be defined by the women experiencing it.

-Last year, a study in the Netherlands attempted to quantify these experiences.
+Last year, in the Netherlands attempted to quantify these experiences.
 The authors asked more than 2,000 women who reported having birth trauma to share what they thought caused or contributed to it.

 The answers that received the greatest responses were lack or loss of control, fear for their baby’s life or health, severe physical pain, and the absence of communication or support.